Feature Articles: Food, Fitness and Children

 Everyone benefits from family meals

-Tammy Roberts, MS, RD, LD, Nutrition and Health Education Specialist, Barton County, University of Missouri Extension
+Adapted from articles written by Lynda Johnson & Tammy Roberts, Nutrition and Health Education Specialists, University of Missouri Extension

 Following more than 10 years of research, The National Center on